 I liked the way it tasted and I liked the fact that it’s a natural substitute for sugar—especially one that is so much lower on the glycemic index.
 Nonetheless, I’d like to do some more research before feeling confident.

 So what about you: Have you ever used Xylitol?
 Know anything about it?
-I’d love to hear your thoughts and opinions, as well as any interesting research you find!
+I know it sounds like the effective slimming pills here, but I’d love to hear your thoughts and opinions, as well as any interesting research you find!